AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 ![GSI: byLangAndRating](GSI_comments2_byLangAndRating.png)

 The partition key contains both the product identifier and comment language.
-The date, as a sortable string, is used as the sort key.
+The date, a sortable string, is used as the sort key.

 This index is suitable for getting all comments for a single rating and single language.
 Only a subset of attributes from the table are projected to save space and reduce query costs.